TL;DR — Zero-Emission Industrial Waste Treatment

-Every tonne of industrial waste your facility sends to a landfill or incinerator is, at current rates, a multi-currency liability: £126.15 in UK landfill tax, a growing EU carbon cost that will reach an estimated €149 per tonne by 2030, and an ESG risk that sophisticated investors are beginning to price.
+Every tonne of industrial waste your facility sends to a landfill or incinerator is, at current rates, a multi-currency liability: £126.15 (~$160 USD) in UK landfill tax, a growing EU carbon cost that will reach an estimated €149 (~$161 USD) per tonne by 2030, and an ESG risk that sophisticated investors are beginning to price.
 At the same time, that same tonne of waste — processed correctly — contains sellable fertiliser, recoverable fuel, and a compliance certificate that could unlock sustainability-linked finance at preferential rates.

 What Is Zero-Emission Industrial Waste Treatment?
 (And Why 'Zero Waste to Landfill' Is Not the Same Thing)